iip-ecosphere/platform/platform/examples/examples.vdw/README.md

 This example currently contains two parts:

 * A generated connector based on a preliminary model.
-Please note the `-f pom-model.xml` on the first commands.

     * Ensure that the Maven platformDependencies are installed (see [install](https://github.com/iip-ecosphere/platform/tree/main/platform/tools/Install))
-    * Obtain the platform configuration meta-model, which is intentionally not included here: `mvn -f pom-model.xml generate-sources` (use `-U` to update it if it is already in place)
+    * Obtain the platform configuration meta-model, which is intentionally not included here: `mvn -P EasyGen generate-sources` (use `-U` to update it if it is already in place)
-    * Instantiate the pseudo-application using the OPC UA connector: `mvn -f pom-model.xml exec:java -Dexec.args="VDW src/test/easy gen/vdw generateApps"`
+    * Instantiate the pseudo-application using the OPC UA connector: `mvn -P EasyGen exec:java@generateApps`
     * If you try the example from within Eclipse, we would now need here now a Maven project refresh.
-    * Compile the project with `mvn compile`
+    * Compile the project with `mvn -P Example compile`
-    * Run the generated connector with `mvn exec:java`
+    * Run the generated connector with `mvn -P Example exec:java@generatedConnector`
     * The generated connector writes `opcTest.txt` containing measurements provided through a micrometer timing probe.
-* A hand-crafted connector for comparison: `mvn exec:java -Dmain.class="de.iip_ecosphere.platform.examples.vdw.ManualConnector"`
+* A hand-crafted connector for comparison: `mvn -P Example exec:java@manualConnector`

 Shortcuts for Eclipse:
   * Run `de.iip_ecosphere.platform.examples.vdw.OpcUaModelTest` as JUnit test to execute the model instantiation/code generation.
 Generation may require in Eclipse a Maven update of the project (including Snapshots).